-where $r(a_1,a_2)$ are global constants explicitly defined later.
-The numerical performance of this upper bound is shown in Figure~\ref{fig:upperbound_highp}. \end{theorem}

-The two upper bounds complement each other, we see that the bound of Theorem \ref{thm:generalupperbound} provides a better estimate when $p$ is near 0, while the bound of Theorem \ref{thm:highpupperbound} captures better the behavior of the error when $p$ is close to 1.

-After analyzing the push-sum algorithm, let us compare its behavior to traditional consensus.
-Let us quickly remind what this algorithm is.
-Again, every agent stores its measurement $x_i(t)$.
+We can see that both lower bounds follow well the numerical values obtained through the whole range of $p$.
+However, the upper bound is visibly rather conservative.
+It does capture the linear nature of the error when $p\ra 0$ but the numerical values are still far.

+We also investigate the dependence of the error on the transmission failure probability for larger graphs.
+We assume the graph is homogeneous with this respect, having the same failure probability $p$ on all edges.
+We consider the cycle, the grid, and the complete graph topologies for different node counts (to ensure homogeneity, the grid is arranged as a torus, with left and right, top and bottom edges connected, respectively).
+The data is shown in Figure~\ref{fig:err_clique_summary}, \ref{fig:err_grid_summary} and \ref{fig:err_cycle_summary}.

+We see that for the grid and the complete graph the two plots are qualitatively similar.
+However, for the cycle graph we get a distinctly different picture.
+Considering the cycle graph, a scaled version of the error $R/n$ is plotted in Figure~\ref{fig:err_cycle_scaled} in order to reveal our numerical finding, that for fixed $p$, $R/n$ appears to remain constant with $n$ for large enough cycles.
+The scaled error $R/n$ for the other networks did not exhibit any specific behavior.

+Following the analysis of the push-sum algorithm, we compare its efficiency to the ARGA \cite{fagnani2008asymmetric}, which is a variation of the standard consensus methods, and can be implemented in exactly the same condition as the version of push-sum we study: It requires no identifiers, global knowledge, or large number of variables.